-An understated collarless soft mist-blue style features mother of pearl buttons, a sleek straight cut and stylish faux pockets.
+An understated collarless soft mist-blue style features a mother of pearl buttons, a sleek straight cut and stylish faux pockets.

-Underneath the coat, Duchess once again wore Seraphine ‘Florrie’ dress.
+Underneath the coat, The Duchess of Cambridge once again wore Seraphine ‘Florrie’ dress.

-Made of a soft woven fabric, this elegant dress drapes beautifully to finish just above the knee, allowing plenty of movement and a flexible fit for before, during and after pregnancy and featuring a feminine curved empire line to define the waist.
+Made of soft woven fabric, this elegant dress drapes beautifully to finish just above the knee, allowing plenty of movement and a flexible fit for before, during and after pregnancy and featuring a feminine curved empire line to define the waist.

 Her Sapphire and Diamond Oval Drop Earrings finished the look of the day.

-Today was the last appearance of Duchess before Sweden and Norway tour next week.
+Today was the last appearance of The Duchess of Cambridge before Sweden and Norway tour next week.
 Stay tuned for regular tour updates!!